Scar Revision Salt Lake City, UT

 Different types of scars respond to different treatments.
 Keloid scars result from the overproduction of collagen and tend to grow beyond the edges of the wound or incision.
 Hypertrophic scars, on the other hand, do not grow beyond the edges of the would but are thick, raised, and may also restrict certain facial expressions.

 Both hypertrophic and keloid scars can often be treated with steroid injections alone.
 The process may take up to a year with a series of injections during that time frame.
-If they do not heal on their own through steroid injections, Dr. Thompson will often remove the excess scar tissue surgically and may reposition the incision so it heals in a less noticeable pattern.
+If they do not heal on their own through steroid injections, our surgeons will often remove the excess scar tissue surgically and may reposition the incision so it heals in a less noticeable pattern.
 This is typically done in-office under local anesthetic and is considered a minor outpatient procedure.
 You may also receive steroid injections during surgery and post surgery in certain intervals for up to two years following initial treatment.
 This will help prevent the scar from reforming, though keloids have a tendency to recur and may even come back larger in size.

 Dermabrasion, micro-needling, and/or our fractional CO2 laser are all ablative techniques that work to reduce the visibility of scars by resurfacing the area and make “rough or elevated” scars less prominent.
 Such techniques work very well for acne scarring among other types of scars.